RolloTully/SwarmCut/README.md

 SwarmCut has been used to manufacture aircraft at UoM UAV and the results produced show a consistent improvement in manufacturing accuracy.
 In the plot above you can see the Original offset path in blue, and the optimised path in red.
 If you follow the path you can see the separation between the paths changes through the cut.

-The part manufactured using SwarmCut are typically have a more consistent surface finish and reduced deviation from the desired geometry.
+The parts manufactured using SwarmCut, typically have a more consistent surface finish and reduced surface deviation from the desired geometry.

 ![Alt text](/Figures/Fixed_hist.png)
 ![Alt text](/Figures/CSE=14Smoothing=0.0001hist.png)